 Making an appointment

-I understand that scheduling an appointment to help your beloved pet pass is very difficult.
+We understand that scheduling an appointment to help your beloved pet pass is very difficult.
 You are trying to spend as much time as possible with them while minimizing suffering.
-Although I can generally accommodate a home visit request within 24 hours, more notice is best especially if you have specific scheduling constraints.
+Although Dr. Au can generally accommodate a home visit request within 24 hours, more notice is best especially if you have specific scheduling constraints.

 Preparing for the visit